NPDES Permit Fees

 Before the NPDES Section can amend a permit based on an approved amendment request, the amendment fee must be submitted.
 If the required fee is not submitted, the permit in question will not be amended.
 Amendment fees will not be charged when an amendment request is submitted by DNR staff, when the request is to correct an error in the permit, or when the request is to change only the owner or facility name or address.

 For individual storm water only permits, a one-time, multiple-year fee of $1,250 must be submitted at the time of application.
 A storm water only permit is an NPDES permit authorizing the discharge of only storm water and any allowable non-storm water as defined in the permit.
 Additional fees for individual storm water permits and for General Permits 1, 2, and 3 are specified in Chapter 64 of the Iowa Administrative Code.
-For more information about individual and general permits for storm water only discharges and their fees, please refer to the Storm Water webpage.
+An applicant can either pay an annual permit fee or a multiyear permit fee when the Notice of Intent for Coverage is submitted.
+For more information about individual and general permits for storm water only discharges and their fees, please refer to the NPDES Storm Water Permit Application Options and Fees page.

 NPDES General Permit #4 - Discharge from Onsite Wastewater Treatment and Disposal Systems, no fees are required.